ethanwicker/ethanwicker.github.io/subpages/about.md

-Hi, I'm Ethan. 👋 I'm the Director of Analytics at [Nectir](https://www.nectir.io/){:target="_blank"}.
+Hi, I'm Ethan. 👋 I'm the Director of Data & Analytics at [Nectir](https://www.nectir.io/){:target="_blank"}.
 I'm also a former high school AP Statistics and mathematics teacher.
 I write about AI, ML, learning analytics, and educational technology.

 I have a B.S. in Mathematics, a B.S. in Mathematics Education, and a minor in Philosophy.
 At NC State University, I was selected as a [Noyce Teaching Scholar](https://www.nsfnoyce.org/){:target="_blank"}, a program that seeks to increase the number of highly qualified teachers in high-needs public schools.
 I loved my time teaching, but realized it wasn't my path to long-term happiness, so I made the difficult decision to leave the profession.